Malpas Rose Club had a parade on their 77th anniversary in June 1901, it included returning heroes from the boar war.

 The Rose Club met in The Red Lion and was one of two Friendly Societies in Malpas, the other being The Oddfellows, which is still an active organisation today.

-Both of them had an Annual feast which consisted of a parade that marched through the Town carrying their banner and led by the Malpas Town Band.
+Both of them had an annual festival which consisted of a parade that marched through the Town carrying their banner and led by the Malpas Town Band.

-The parade went to the Castle Hill where the feast was held followed by dancing.
+The parade went to the Castle Hill where a feast was held followed by dancing.

 Malpas Town Band

 It was in 1919 that the Malpas Town Band was founded by the late Mr Arthur Hughes (of A.M.
 Hughes Egg Packing Station) and Mr William Allman, of Wrexham Road.
 The original band had a line-up of 23 players, as follows: